INTRODUCTION

 Other collections of ancient textual material are managed by several research projects in the Institute, each with a recording system devised around the specific research goals of the faculty member in charge.

 MUSEUM ARCHIVES, performs curatorial and information services pertaining to the paper documents and photographic records of the Institute.
-Paper documents include: (1) the Director’s Office correspondence files, going back to James Henry Breasted; (2) the collected papers of Oriental Institute faculty and staff; (3) the field records of Institute archaeological expeditions; and (4) the curatorial records and correspondence of the Museum.
+Paper documents include: (1) the Director’s Office correspondence files, going back to James Henry Breasted; (2) the collected papers of ISAC faculty and staff; (3) the field records of Institute archaeological expeditions; and (4) the curatorial records and correspondence of the Museum.
 Photographic records, whether negatives, prints, or slides, consist of: (1) documentation of the Institute through time, including photographs of objects in the Museum, exhibits, and special events; (2) photographs of archaeological artifacts excavated by Institute projects, whether resident in the collection or not; and (3) photographs of monuments and other in situ features at sites where Institute projects have worked.
 Although exact quantities are not known, the Archives manages circa 100,000 images (combined negatives, prints, and slides) and the storage area required to house the Institute’s paper documents approaches 1,000 cubic feet of space.

 Two manual record systems are used in the Archives, both of which date to the founding of the Institute: